roytang/blog/content/quotes/sig.md

 ---

-Some people, when confronted with a problem, think "I know, I&#x27;ll use regular expressions."
+Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems.

 ---